James White

 In the early 1800s, White invented and in 1808 patented single and double helical spur gearing, perhaps the invention on which he seems to have placed most store.
 He invented also a horizontal water wheel, which was in effect a radial outward-flow turbine.

 Another patent, that White took during his stay in France (in 1811) is seemingly of great importance—for the automatic nail-making machine.
-This is the first machine for making nails from wire, and later considerable manufacture sprang in France.
-White has been credited also being the first to bring out, in 1811, shears for cutting sheet iron in a circular shape.
+This was the first machine for making nails from wire, and later considerable manufacture sprang up in France.
+White has also been credited as being the first to bring out, in 1811, shears for cutting sheet iron in a circular shape.

 Hotel Bretonvilliers, Ile de St. Louis, Paris, in 1757